contents

 Use Lead Magnets for Content Downloads

-Google Ads can drive traffic to landing pages offering valuable resources in exchange for user information.
-These lead magnets can include eBooks, whitepapers, industry reports, checklists, or templates that address specific pain points.
-For example, a software company might offer an eBook on “How to Streamline Your Operations with Automation.”
-Use ad copy that emphasizes the benefit of downloading the resource, and keep forms short and simple to increase conversions.
+Google Ads can drive viewers to landing pages that provide valuable resources in exchange for personal information.
+These lead magnets could be industry reports, whitepapers, eBooks, checklists, or templates addressing specific problem points.
+For example, one software supplier might offer an eBook titled “How to Streamline Your Operations with Automation”.
+To increase conversions, keep forms simple and use ad text that emphasizes the benefits of downloading the resource.

 Provide Initial Advice or Free Consultations

-Using Google Ads to promote free initial advice or consultations is an excellent way to build trust and generate qualified leads.
-Ads can direct users to landing pages offering services like a free legal consultation, a first-time fitness assessment, or a marketing audit.
-Highlight the value of the advice and make it easy for users to schedule appointments or connect via chat or phone.
-This tactic works well for businesses aiming to nurture relationships with potential customers before a purchase decision.
+Promoting free initial advice or consultations through Google Ads is an excellent way to build reputation and get qualified leads.
+Ads can direct users to landing sites that offer services such as a first-time fitness examination, a free legal consultation, or a marketing audit.
+Emphasize the relevance of the guidance and make it easy for customers to schedule visits or communicate by phone or chat.
+This method works well for businesses who want to establish relationships with potential customers before they make a purchase.

 Encourage Users to Request Quotes Through Forms

-Google Ads excels at driving traffic to quote request forms, particularly for industries like construction, financial services, and B2B solutions.
-Create ads targeting keywords like “get a quote” or “price estimate” and direct users to a dedicated landing page.
+Google Ads shines at delivering visitors to quotation request forms, especially in areas like as B2C industries, finance, and B2B software.
+Create ads with keywords like “get a quote” or “price estimate” that link users to a specific landing page.

 Highlight your unique selling proposition (e.g., “Fast, no-obligation quotes” or “Competitive pricing guaranteed”) in the ad copy.
-Ensure the form is straightforward, mobile-friendly, and asks only for essential information to minimize friction and maximize submissions.
+To reduce friction and increase submissions, make sure the form is simple, mobile-friendly, and only requires necessary information.

 Promote Product or App Sign-Ups

-Pair your ads with app-specific campaigns, such as App Promotion Ads, which are designed to drive installs on platforms like Google Play or the App Store.
-Use keywords like “try free” or “download now” to attract users looking for immediate value.
+Match your advertisements to campaigns tailored for apps, such App campaigns, designed to generate installs on Google Play or the App Store.
+Use terms like “try free” or “download now” to draw those seeking instant download value.

 Drive Activity to Virtual and Physical Events